 For other selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should include the date proposals are due and any other relevant dates (e.g., inspections, etc.) prior to the contract award.

 Buyers should include the date by which they must receive the products.

 How risky is the supply chain?

 The supply chain for railroad track is moderately risky.
 Among upstream markets, iron ore mines and steel rolling and drawing suppliers carry the most risk because they often adjust prices in response to shifting demand and fluctuating steel costs.
-Steel prices have exhibited significant volatility in the past three years...
+Additionally, there is currently a global steel shortage, which has added...
 Subscribe to learn more.